taeastmo/16BMB_manual/docs/source/ultrasound.rst

 Ultrasound measurement
 ----------------------

-A GUI porgram sonicPy is used for the ultrasound measurement.
+Before beginning an ultrasound measurement, ensure that you have placed a thin layer of gold foil over the exposed face of the buffer rod before lowering the breech.
+Additionally, ensure that you have inserted the transmitting rod into the hole on the breech, as shown below.

+INSERT IMAGE HERE

+To acquire and view the ultrasonic waveforms, a GUI porgram called SonicPy is provided on the beamline control computer.
 SonicPy allows to automatically record ultrasound ultrasound waveforms from the oscilloscope with varying exitation wave frequencies.

 Before beginning, create a folder named **US** in your data folder where the ultrasound data will be saved to.